 The Global Consumer Insights 2019 revealed that of over 20,000 respondents, 25% buy products online weekly and 36% monthly while the percentage of those who never buy online decreases by 3 points at 7%.

 Inclusive of this growth is the jewelry and watches category.
-In fact, it accounted for 29.6% share of the top 100 luxury goods sales.
+In fact, it accounted for a 29.6% share of the top 100 luxury goods sales.
 What contributed to this performance was the emergence of a new consumer class called HENRYs or High-Earners-Not-Rich-Yet consumers, but are likely to be rich in the future.